Skip to content

 On this page

-A trunk is a link that carries more than one VLAN.
-802.1Q does this by adding a VLAN tag to Ethernet frames as they cross the trunk.
-The receiving switch reads the tag and keeps the frame inside the correct VLAN.
+A trunk carries many VLANs on one link.
+802.1Q adds a VLAN tag to each frame.
+The receiving switch reads the tag and keeps the frame in the correct VLAN.

 2. The VLAN is not allowed on the trunk.